Notes on the Geography of Argentina: San Antonio de Areco

 The local recreation center survives.
 Its namesake, Hipolito Vieytes (1762-1815), was a politician and businessman from nearby San Antonio de Areco who conveniently died exactly a century before the club was created.
-That helped with the name.
-The original members, by the way, were descended from many nationalities, but none were Irish.
+The original club members, by the way, were descended from many nationalities, but none were Irish.
 The Irish had their own club.

 Gridded streets and a moribund commercial district.

 You can see why: we're only an hour's drive and a bit from the Pilar Walmart, so people coming out for the weekend can stop here and load up with whatever they need.

 Omigod: we have to take plastic bags from a roll.
 Maybe we can find somebody who knows how you can open the damned things without having to lick your fingers.

 Outside of Duggan, there are still signs of old homesteads.

 Too bad that fencing makes it difficult to poke around for house foundations.